ANSSI-FR/lidi/doc/oneshot.rst

              Binding IP for UDP traffic [default: 0.0.0.0:0] --to-mtu <nb_bytes>
-             MTU of the output UDP link [default: 1500] --batch <2..1024>
+             MTU of the output UDP link [default: 1500] --block <nb_bytes>
-             Use sendmmsg to send from 2 to 1024 UDP datagrams at once --block <nb_bytes>
              Size of RaptorQ block in bytes [default: 734928] --repair <percentage>